 - You could get blacklisted from recruiters and also from whole hospital systems.

-- You are generally just bringing negativity to this little travel nurse industry when it’s not the best way to get what you need.
+- You are generally just bringing negativity to this little travel nursing industry when it’s not the best way to get what you need.

 Entitled rather than empowered is what I call it.
 And usually, this is 100% unintentional.
 You might not even know you are being a bad traveler, so read on!